 (1 Lec, 2 2-hr Lab) Introductory experience in communication, presentation, professional ethics, social responsibility, engineering economics, quality control, and computer-aided drafting.
 Teamwork and project required.
 Pre: PHYS 170.

-(3 Lec, 1 2-hr Lab) Manufacturing components.
-Energy requirements for manufacturing methods.
+(3 Lec, 1 2-hr Lab) Energy requirements for manufacturing methods.
 Manufacturing methods to obtain components with desired size/shape/properties.
-Conduct tension/ compression tests, cold rolling, welding, casting statistical process control, programming, and milling using a CNC machine.
+Conduct manufacturing experiments.
+Emphasis on writing instruction.
 A-F only.
 Pre: 331 or consent.

 Numerical solutions for algebraic and transcendental equations, simultaneous linear algebraic equations, integration and differentiation; integration of ordinary differential equations.
 Engineering applications.
 Pre: grade of C or better in all of EE 160 (or EE 110 or ICS 111), MATH 244 (or MATH 253A), and MATH 302 (or MATH 307).